gonzalop/ftp/README.md

 ## TLS Session Reuse

 Many modern FTP servers (vsftpd, ProFTPD) require TLS session reuse between control and data connections for security.
 This library automatically handles session reuse using a shared `tls.ClientSessionCache`.
 No additional configuration is required.

+When TLS is enabled, the library automatically enables data channel protection (PROT P) for all data connections, ensuring that file transfers and listings are encrypted.

 ## Error Handling